Resource allocation is the answer to better, more successful project portfolio management.

-Project Portfolio Management: Are You Suffering From Resource Allocation Syndrome?Resource allocation is a good thing, right?
-You are managing multiple projects at once.
-On a Monday, after drafting up a general report, you find that while one of your resources is clearly overbooked for the week with tasks from 4 different projects, there is one resource with the same skillset, that doesn’t have any tasks until Thursday.
-You reallocate the second resource to the projects that the first one is working on and normalize the workload.
+On a Monday, after drafting up a general report, you find that while one of your team members is clearly overbooked for the week with tasks from 4 different projects.
+The good news is there is another team member with the same skillset, who doesn’t have any tasks until Thursday.
+So, you shuffle things around.
+By reallocating the second resource to the projects that the first one is working on, and balancing out everyone’s workload.
 Great, huh?

 The Second Kind of Resource Allocation